 As humans living in extraordinary times that are difficult for so many people, it is normal for us to be triggered and upset and to react in self-protection.
 As the world contracts, it is normal to want to do the same.
 But, what if we consciously lean in to make the deliberate choice to be open and kind instead?
+What if we all practiced the generosity of leadership?
 Being able to recognize your own self-protective behaviors in the face of adversity and to consciously choose your impact is key to showing up in Self-Leadership.

 I recently had an experience while running errands that demonstrated the importance of being aware of my own self-protection and consciously being able to choose my impact.
 I decided to drop by the local nursery where I’d placed an online order a few days earlier to see if it was ready to pick up.
 They hadn’t called to let me know whether I could pick it up or not, but since I was already in the area, I decided to drop by and check.
 It’d save me some time if it were ready by not having to go back later in the week when I knew I’d be too busy.

 When I arrived, I noticed that there was only one person working inside of the store and another person out in the back—the line was long and I could feel myself getting impatient, but still I consciously chose to remain in line, recognizing that there was nothing I could do but wait patiently or leave and come back another time.
 It was clear that they were understaffed and still doing the best they possibly could under the circumstances.
 Recognizing this truth helped me to stay present and calm while I waited instead of giving in to any self-protective, reactive behaviors.